Starting a centre-based ECE service

 How to send us your form

 You'll need to print the form.
-Scan and email or post your completed form (along with other required documents) to your local Ministry office.
+Scan and email or post your completed form (along with other required documents) to your local Ministry office(external link).
 You may like to keep a copy for your personal records.

 If we need more information